 Rule of Life

 A Rule of Life is a means of giving shape to living a year in God’s time.
-The idea developed in early Christian monastic communities, the best known of which is that of St Benedict from the 6th century.
-A Rule serves as a framework for freedom – it is not a set of rules that restrict or deny life but rather a guide to living out our vocation alone and together.
-In the words of St Benedict, “It is simply a handbook to make the very radical demands of the gospel a practical reality in daily life.”
-Trinity’s Rule will be renewed and affirmed by the Community and will establish principles through which we are able to deepen our faith and relationship with God.
+The idea developed in early Christian monastic communities, the best known of which is St Benedict’s in the 6th century.
+A Rule is not meant to restrict or deny life but functions as a guide to living out one’s vocation alone and with others.
+As St Benedict said, “It is simply a handbook to make the very radical demands of the gospel a practical reality in daily life.”

 Each member of the group will have a spiritual companion who will journey with them during the year.
-This person will have a mature faith and be grounded in the Christian tradition and will provide a safe and confidential space for each member of Trinity to explore their own responses and their spiritual journey.
-Spiritual companions will be appointed in conjunction with the Community leaders.
+This person will be of mature faith, grounded in the Christian tradition, and will provide a safe and confidential space for each member to explore their own responses and their spiritual journey.